AA, AAA, and AAAA Division Information

 What do we need to bring?
 Players need: (1) a baseball glove, (2) water bottle, (3) team baseball cap, and for games (4) his/her team uniform (shirt, baseball pants, socks).
 Uniforms and caps are distributed at the first team meeting.
 We recommend players wear baseball cleats.
 Players cannot wear shorts, as they are taught to slide into the base on close plays.
 We encourage players to bring their own favorite baseball bat, batting gloves, and batting helmet (but these are not required).

 When will I learn what team my player will be on?
 Parents will be contacted (via email) by the player’s head coach after the player draft is complete in mid-March.
 The head coach will provide field schedule information, team name and other players on it, and any additional logistical information.
 Please be sure we have your preferred email address when you register online.

 Do we need to be township residents?
-Lower Merion Little League is open to residents of Lower Merion Township and the Borough of Narberth and students attending a private school in Lower Merion Township.
+Lower Merion Little League is open to residents of Lower Merion Township and the Borough of Narberth and non-residents that attend school in Lower Merion Township.

 Where can I find additional information?
 We have a Frequently Asked Questions page about our Spring Season baseball programs, on the tabs at left.
 In addition, general inquires may be directed to the league at firstname.lastname@example.org.
 Specific inquiries may be directed to the Division Commissioners, whose names and email addresses are listed on the League Contacts tab at left.